-Prospective KNUST Student Seeks Guidance After Missing Desired Programme
+Prospective KNUST Student Seeks Guidance After Missing Out On Desired Programme

-Prospective KNUST Student Seeks Guidance After Missing Desired Programme
+Prospective KNUST Student Seeks Guidance After Missing Out On Desired Programme

-• An applicant of Kwame Nkrumah University of Science and Technology shared his frustration following the admission release
+• A student applying to the Kwame Nkrumah University of Science and Technology shared his frustration following the publication of the admissions list

-• The admitted applicant complained about not being given his preferred programme, claiming the one he was offered was not of interest to him
+• The admitted applicant complained about not being offered his preferred programme, claiming he was not keen on the assigned course

 • Seeking guidance, he took his frustration online, asking if netizens could offer advice on how to navigate his situation

-An applicant of Kwame Nkrumah University of Science and Technology (KNUST) has voiced his frustration following the release of the university’s admission list.
+A student applying to Kwame Nkrumah University of Science and Technology (KNUST) has voiced his frustration following the release of the university’s admissions list.

 KNUST admission, Education, Tertiary education, Ghana, Legon admission, UPSA admission, Students, Applicants

-A prospective KNUST student, frustrated over the program given to him, seeks advice.
+A prospective KNUST student, frustrated over the program offered to him, seeks advice.
 Image credit: Getty Images, radio universe

 Source: UGC